What Powers Your Sprint?

 The oxidative system contributes heavily to almost all types of endurance exercise.
 It works slowly, but is extremely efficient at supplying ATP (gives energy) to cells in demand.
 It always contributes, even while sprinting, but it is the main contributor during longer efforts or submaximal efforts.

-Together, the ATP-Pcr and glycolytic systems support high rates of peak power during a sprint.
 The graph below shows the energy system contributions of cyclists who regularly perform sprint training, compared to triathletes who do not during a 90-sec all-out effort.
 The sprint trained cyclists have a significantly greater glycolytic and ATP – Pcr contributions to support their high peak power.

 Other Side of the Coin

 The maximal contraction force and velocity produced by your muscles is a limiter to your power production.
-The ability to generate both high force and velocity (power) is influenced by physical characteristics in the muscle itself, and by the effectiveness of the nervous system in controlling the activation of the muscle [9, 10].
+The ability to generate both high force and velocity (power) is influenced by physical characteristics in the muscle itself, and by the effectiveness of the nervous system in controlling the muscle [9, 10].

 Training the Nervous System and Muscles

 Since there is a very strong relationship between maximal strength and maximal power production, another way to improve your sprint performance is to train the contractile, structural, and neuromuscular components of the muscle .